sbtourist/nimrod/README.md

 The Nimrod metrics server also computes and provides the following statistical information:

-* Average and variance of time intervals between counter updates.
+* Mean and variance of time intervals between counter updates.
-* Average and variance of the counter increment.
+* Mean and variance of the counter increment.

 ## Timers